ronaldlaoo/8a7ae46b7d1393b40f5ea014d7734e933d2064defb313683e7da179ec2cfd1b2_cancer_classification/README.md

 These pre-commit hooks were selected to ensure code quality and maintain a lightweight repository by removing notebook outputs.

 ## Reflection
 This homework was extremely difficult to work on for me.
-Encountered a lot of issues early on with just creating the Dockerfile and building the image because of a venv issue that was fixed by adding '--python /usr/local/bin/python'.
+Encountered a lot of issues early on with just creating the Dockerfile and building the image because of a venv issue that was fixed by adding '--python /usr/local/bin/python' because uv didn't know which interpreter to use.

-For the Airflow part, I have scripts that I believe should work and I've tested the individual tasks in CLI and saw them work with no problems.
+For the Airflow part, I have scripts from src that I believe should have worked but my test runs kept on failing.
+I decided to just recreate the same functions in ml_pipeline so I wouldn't run into any more path issues even though I'm pretty sure it's not good practice.
+I've tested the individual tasks in CLI and saw them work with no problems.
 However, when I try to manually trigger in UI, it just keeps failing and I'm still not sure what's causing it because the logs don't really show any messages for some reason even though I've tried several things to make the logs show.